How To Immigrate To The Philippines

 Philippines: Quick Facts

-• Consists of 7,107 islands, with a combined population of over 115.6 million people.
-24th most dense, at 811 people per square mile.
-24th in GDP, but 160th in GDP per capita.
+• Consists of 7,107 islands, with a combined population of over 117.8 million people.

 • Over 12 million Filipinos work outside the country.

 • Metro Manila is also called the National Capital Region (NCR).
 The Manila urban population is 20 million.
-Metro Manila holds the world record for population density, with 1.65 million residents packed into just 14.88 square miles.

 • Has a tropical climate with two seasons, wet and dry.
 The country is prone to earthquakes, and sits on the Pacific Ring of Fire.
 Often subject to powerful (and devastating) typhoons.